QBI-Software/NEURON-tutorial/lessons/simple.md

 ![ap2]

 <div class="alert alert-info">
- <h4>Save Me</h4> <p>You can save this to a file called <i>bs_iclamprig.ses</i> using the <b>File->Save session</b> command from the Main Menu window.</p>
+ <h4>Save Me</h4> <p>It would be a nuisance to have to repeat all the procedures above, so we can save the session to a file called <i>bs_iclamprig.ses</i> using the <b>File->Save session</b> command from the Main Menu window.</p>
  <p><i>TIP: set your working directory via <b>File -> recent dir</b> first	</i></p>
 </div>

-### STEP A6: NEURON sessions
+### STEP A6: Reloading sessions

-As the session was saved, it can be reloaded with all the parameters already set.
+The saved session can now be reloaded with all the parameters already set.

 1. Close down the NEURON application via **File -> Quit**
 1. Restart with `nrngui`
+1. You may need to return to your working directory with **File -> recent dir**
 1. Under **File -> Load session**, select *bs_iclamprig.ses* and Voila!

 ## Part B: Simple neuron model

-We can now add some more features to our Ball and Stick model to create a Simple neuron.
+We can now add some more features to our "Ball and Stick" model to create a "Simple neuron".

 ### STEP B1: Multiple dendrites